Pizza for Bulking and Bodybuilding: Navigating Its Benefits and Drawbacks

 An average slice of cheese pizza can be expected to contain 300 calories with a fairly even amount of calories from carbs and fat, as well as about 13 grams of protein.

 Of course, this varies by brand and depends on the size of the pizza, among other things.
-Either way, that pizza has a decent ratio of calories to protein.
-Will a person be able to bulk by eating pizza with meat toppings?
-Yes.
+The pizza provides a good balance of calories and protein, especially when topped with meat, making it a suitable option for those looking to increase their muscle mass.

 Having enough protein and calories only means that it’s possible to bulk with pizza.
 However, just because it’s doable doesn’t mean it’s a good choice.